rse-verification/saida/README.md

 Aside from the limitations listed above, many more limitations/bugs expected to exist.

 ## *Summary*
 The execution of the plugin can be summarized as:
 Step 1: convert the top-level contract to a TriCera harness function
-Step 2: Merge the harness function with the source code
+Step 2: Merge the harness function with the source code (this result is stored in `tmp_harness_source_merged.c`)
 Step 3: Run tricera on the result from step 2
-Step 4: Merge the inferred contracts from step 3 with the source code
+Step 4: Merge the inferred contracts from step 3 with the source code (this result is stored in `tmp_inferred_source_merged.c`)
 Step 5: (optional) Run the wp plugin on the result from step 4